lcod-team/lcod-registry/README.md

 When a new upstream catalogue becomes available:

-1. Update `scripts/update-registry.mjs` to append a new entry with its metadata (id, description, priority, and how to fetch it).
+1. Update `scripts/update-registry.mjs` to append a new entry with its metadata (id, description, and how to fetch it).
 Ideally pin a commit and publish a checksum to keep the supply chain auditable.
 2. Re-run the `generate` and `validate` scripts.
 3. Commit the change alongside any documentation updates.